 Warrior I Pose -Virabhadrasana I

-- Roll your outer right hip back a bit and the outer left hip forward, but most importantly make sure your upper body is facing the front of the mat.
+- Bring your hands on the hips, align your hips with the front edge of the mat, by rolling your outer right hip back a bit and the outer left hip forward.
+Keep your upper body facing the front edge of the mat and your shoulders level.

-- Bend your front knee, aiming the thigh parallel to the floor.
+- Bend your right knee, the right thigh towards parallel to the floor.
 Keep the weight in the front heel and big toe.

-- Press the back foot from outer heel and lift from the inner arch.
-Keep the back leg working - this is your anchor.
+- Press the back foot down and lift from the inner arch.
+Keep the back leg engaged - this is your anchor.

-- Widen between your shoulder blades, lifting the base of your shoulder blades up and towards your spine.
-Firm your triceps in to straighten your arms.
+- Widen between the shoulder blades, the base of the shoulder blades lifting in and up towards the spine.
+Firm your triceps in to straighten the arms.